GPS-Sample/GPS-Sample-Decoder/README.md

 ## Build Instructions

-* Install Visual Studio Community Edition 2022 on your Windows PC
+* Install Visual Studio Community Edition 2022 on your Windows or Mac computer
 * Clone the repo
 * The main branch is main and is read-only on GitHub.
 You can build/modify the main branch, but you will not be allowed to push your changes to main to GitHub.
 See [How to Contribute](How-to-Contribute.md) for instructions.
 * Open the project in Visual Studio